Skip to main content

 Reporting Excess Aircraft Parts

-102-33.335 What are the receiving agencys responsibilities in the transfer or donation of aircraft parts?
+102-33.335— What are the receiving agency's responsibilities in the transfer of aircraft parts?

-102-33.345 What are a State agencys responsibilities in the donation of Federal Government aircraft parts?
+102-33.345— What are the responsibilities of a State Agency for Surplus Property (SASP) in the donation of Federal Government aircraft parts?

-102-33.385 Is any civilian executive agency exempt from the requirement to report information to GSA on Government aircraft?
+102-33.385— What Federally-funded aviation activities of executive agencies are exempt from the requirement to report information to GSA on Government aircraft?

 Federal Aviation Interactive Reporting System (FAIRS)